 International House Helsinki (IHH) provides a wide range of information and public authority services in one place to meet the needs of international newcomers in the Helsinki metropolitan area.
 Their multilingual information and counselling service for internationals is free of charge.

 There are no tuition fees for exchange students, PhD students or citizens of the European Union (EU), the European Economic Area (EEA) and Switzerland and those who have permanent residence status in Finland.

 If you apply to an International Master's Programme at the University of Helsinki and are liable to pay tuition fees, you may also apply for a scholarship from the University of Helsinki scholarship programme.

-All the students have to pay for their own accommodation and living expenses.
-Living costs in Helsinki—especially the cost of housing— are relatively high but they are in line with the EU average.
+All our students have to pay for their own accommodation and living expenses.
+Living costs in Helsinki—especially the cost of housing— are relatively high but in line with the EU average.
 Please note that although 6720 euros per year is considered sufficient funds for receiving a residence permit, it won't be enough for living in Helsinki.

 Please remember that it is very important to make arrangements for adequate funding for the entire period of your studies before leaving your home country.
+The University of Helsinki does not have any type of fund or support system for students in financial difficulty and cannot provide financial assistance in any case of emergency.

 All students studying for a Bachelor's or Master's degree (basic-degree students) at the University of Helsinki are members of the Student Union (HYY) and therefore bound to pay the student union membership fee.

-For the academic year 2022-23, the obligatory Student Union membership fee for Bachelor's and Master's degree students is 46,00 euro (please note that as of 2021 the Student Union fee no longer includes the fee for the Finnish Student Health Service (FSHS)).
+For the academic year 2023-24, the obligatory Student Union membership fee for Bachelor's and Master's degree students is 52,00 EUR.

 Please note that if you pay a tuition fee, it covers the Student Union membership fee.

 For exchange students and doctoral students, membership in the Student Union is voluntary.